awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

 # Updating an existing self\-managed node group<a name="update-stack"></a>

 This topic helps you to update an existing AWS CloudFormation self\-managed node stack with a new AMI\.
-You can use this procedure to update your nodes to a new version of Kubernetes following a cluster update, or you can update to the latest Amazon EKS\-optimized AMI for an existing Kubernetes version\.
+You can use this procedure to update your nodes to a new version of Kubernetes following a cluster update, or you can update to the latest Amazon EKS optimized AMI for an existing Kubernetes version\.

 **Important**
 This topic covers node updates for self\-managed nodes\.
 If you are using [Managed node groups](managed-node-groups.md), see [Updating a managed node group](update-managed-node-group.md)\.